Cindy1122334455/Credit_Card_Fraud_Detection/README.md

 *     There is no missing value in the dataset.

 ### Data Modeling
 I perfromed Auto-encoder model using both tensorflow and keras.
-After using oversampling method SMOTE to make data balanced, I used Logistic Regression as the Baseline Model and then improved baseline model via Logistic Regression with Grid Search, Random Forest, Random Forest with Grid Search, LightGBM model and Xgboost model.
+After using oversampling method SMOTE to make data balanced, I used Logistic Regression as the baseline model and then improved this baseline model via Logistic Regression with Grid Search, Random Forest, Random Forest with Grid Search, LightGBM model and Xgboost model.